smittytone/RingCLI/README.md

 #### Scan for Rings

-At the moment, you require your ring’s BLE address to issue most sub-commands.
-Obtain it with:
+You require your ring’s BLE address to issue most sub-commands (but see [Bind a Ring](#bind-a-ring)).
+Obtain it by scanning for rings:

 ```shell
 ringcli utils scan --first
 ```

-If your ring is in range and powered, you should see it listed and you can copy its address.
+If your ring is in range and powered on (ie. it has been placed the the charger at least once), you should see it listed and you can copy its address.

 **Note** The `--first` in the command above causes `ringcli` to halt scanning on the first ring it finds.
-If you have multiple rings, do not include the `--first` switch. `ringcli` will now list all of them — or, at least, those it can detect in the 60-second scan window.
+If you have multiple rings, do not include the `--first` switch. `ringcli` will now list all of them — or, at least, those it can detect within its 60-second scan window.

 #### Set Ring Time